 Instagram has 500 million users and studies show that it has 58% times more engagement per follower than Facebook and 68% of their users engage with brands regularly.
 Instagram is used to share photos and videos either publicly or privately to those who follow you.
 While Instagram is a phenomenal platform for reaching consumers in the US, it is important to keep in mind that 75% of users are actually outside of the U.S and 55% of users fall between the age of 18 and 29.

 LinkedIn is a professional platform with 433 million registered users.
 However, only 40% of users visit the platform daily.
 LinkedIn members use it as an online resume to connect with others on a professional level.
 It is a platform that reaches 200 countries and territories with a whopping 70% of users outside the U.S. Although Facebook is the number one social media platform studies show that 13% of Linked-in users don’t have a Facebook, opening up opportunities to engage with users you might’ve missed.

 When using Snapchat it is important to remember who your audience is and what they are looking for.
 Just because your audience is there doesn’t mean they want to listen to content from your brand.
 Like all social platforms, the first question you should ask yourself is whether or not you can add value.

 Social media is an incredible tool when used correctly, be sure you know what your target market is looking for as they scroll though their mobile apps in order to reach them in an effective way.
 More than anything, remember to keep it visual and appropriate for the platform you’re using.

-Melanie is a marketing intern at RDW Group.
-Although she is focused on finishing her marketing degree at Roger Williams University, she spends her free time binge-watching Netflix and Patriots football.
+Melanie is a former marketing intern at RDW.
+She spends her free time binge-watching Netflix and Patriots football.